 With 4 locations throughout Seattle, adding Full Tilt Ice Cream to your itinerary is a good idea.

 2. Grab Some Food at Pike Place Market

 When you Google “Seattle” one of the first things that you will see is Pike Place Market and vendors tossing fish to each other.
-This public market on the waterfront originally opened in 1907 by some local farmers looking to sell fish, meat, and produce directly to consumers.
-Since then, it has become one of Seattle’s most popular attractions and is now the oldest continuously operating farmer’s markets in the country.
+This public market on the waterfront was originally opened in 1907 by some local farmers looking to sell fish, meat, and produce directly to consumers.
+Since then, it has become one of Seattle’s most popular attractions and is now the oldest continuously operating farmer’s market in the country.